ironsheep/P2-BLDC-Motor-Control/Movement-STUDY.md

 **SUGGESTION:** *Let's rethink the use of ticks (not applicable to our BLDC motor.)
 Let's use a unit of measure that makes sense.*

 **DOC ISSUE?:** Default of 600 ticks/s setMaxSpeedForDistance(speed) can't be set. **Does this mean the docs are incorrect?**

+### BlocklyProp Robot Control Reference

+The reference material studied and from which the above information was extracted is found at: [Robot API docs](https://learn.parallax.com/support/reference/propeller-blocklyprop-block-reference/robot)

 ## Motor Control/Status APIs